xmartlabs/blog/_posts/2022-06-03-Choosing-the-right-Blockchain-for-your-next-NFT.md

 Here is [Coinmarketcap’s](https://coinmarketcap.com/) list of blockchains by market capitalization; Ethereum, Cardano, Solana, Polkadot, Avalanche, and Polygon are the most popular blockchains with smart contracts support within the top 20 (at the moment of writing this blogpost).

-![Coinmarketcap top 20 blockchains with smart contract support](/images/choosing-the-right-blockchain/coinmarketcap.png)

-Coinmarketcap top 20 blockchains with smart contract support
+![Coinmarketcap top 20 blockchains with smart contract support](/images/choosing-the-right-blockchain/coinmarketcap.png) *Coinmarketcap top 20 blockchains with smart contract support.*

 Beyond the top 20, the market cap and volume are pretty low, and so is the community.
 It can be risky to use anything that’s not in the top 20.

-However, the advantage of you being the first in an ecosystem to launch some NFT solution is the initial help you could get with initial sales and promotion.
-Furthermore, you’d gain traction and momentum.

 ## Popular blockchain platforms